cdli-gh/annodoc/index.md

 "Ditila.
 Sheshkala, the son of Ur-Lamar, said: 'I am not the slave of Ur-Sahar-Bau!'.
 It is an oath of Luguda and Dudumu that barley rations and wool rations had been given to Ur-Lamar, the father of Sheshkala, in the house of Ur-Sahar-Baz, the son of Namu, on the authority of Alla the scribe, because of his status as slave, and that Sheshkala the save was born to Ur-Lamar on the very premises of Ur-Sahar-Bau.""
 (Hayes p.334, NSGU 32)

 In this analysis (according to Hayes), two paratactically linked clauses ("Barley rations and wool rations have been given to Ur-Lamar ..." and "Sheshkala the slave was born to Ur-Lamar on the premises of Ur-Sahar-Bau") form a complex relative clause (morphologically marked at i3-tud-da, at the end of the second clause) that is an argument to (the content of) the oath that Luguda and Dumudu swore.
 Only the oath is a complete sentence.

+? special treatment of seals

+taglist suggests `admin` for the relationship between the text and the sealing

+> comment CC: IMHO, the label vague and may be misinterpreted.
+If at all, it must be more specific, because also the transaction agents serve certain administrative functions, why not `seal`?
+Linguistically, I see  no argument for not having that as a parataxis, but we could do `parataxis:seal`

+Discussion on taglist:

+> taglist: parataxis	for pisagdubak; notes (usually NU); the sealing
+> comment IK: replace with something else?
+> comment Jinyan Wang: `admin`?
+> comment CC: only if we can detect those reliably
+> taglist (reverse list): parataxis for pisagdubak[filing_basket], `admin` for the relation between text and sealing

+TODO: check treatment in pre-annotation and annotation projection.

 ### Copula clauses: cop